GSG-G4/post-programme/README.md

   * One week
 * Resource
   * YDJS (this & Object Prototypes)
-  * the rest of chapters are optional
+  * the rest of the chapters are optional
 * Challenges
   * [Sprint-Challenge--JavaScript](LambdaSchool/Sprint-Challenge--JavaScript)
 ---